 Consolidated Trust Fund

 Churches are free to set their own investment policies and make their own decisions.
-Many choose to use the diocesan Consolidate Trust Fund (CTF).
+Many choose to use the diocesan Consolidated Trust Fund (CTF).
 It provides a convenient and low-cost investment vehicle for the investment, endowment and trust funds of the Diocese and its parishes.

 How it’s managed